Kryptos K4: Solved

 Examine the cipher mechanism step by step, then independently verify every position with downloadable data.

-Every clue mapped.
-Every constant sourced.
-The complete 8-step procedure to decrypt K4 standing at the sculpture with nothing but pen, paper, and a calculator.
-No external charts required.
+The four-step procedure to decrypt K4 standing at the sculpture with nothing but pen, paper, and a calculator.
+A deeper view for remote solvers, reconstructing the cipher from photos and arithmetic alone, is included beneath the on-site procedure.

 About the author